-As mentioned above, Klebsiella pneumoniae has been the only bacteria with the increasing detection rate among the most common bacteria at the emergency department for the past five years, and the resistance to antibiotics such as meropenem and imipenem was also gradually increasing.
+As mentioned above, K. pneumoniae has been the only bacteria with increasing detection rate among the most common bacteria at the emergency department for the past 5 years, and the resistance to antibiotics such as meropenem and imipenem is also gradually increasing.
 These findings were in agreement with previous study[21], bringing great difficulties for clinical anti-infective treatment.
-Therefore, we further analyzed the clinical data of all patients infected with Klebsiella pneumoniae and found that the proportion of patients with deep venous catheterization or retention catheterization was much higher than that of patients without both operations, indicating that indwelling deep venous catheter or urinary catheter is an independent risk factor for bloodstream infection with Klebsiella pneumoniae[22].
-Long-term indwelling urethral catheter causes bloodstream infection likely due to the colonization of Klebsiella pneumoniae in damaged urethral mucosa during intubation and its regular release into the blood[23].
-Whereas the central venous catheter provides a direct way for bacteria to invade into the bloodstream, inducing the catheter-related bloodstream infection.
-Further, because the catheter is left in the blood vessel, the pathogenic bacteria in the blood can easily attach the front end of the catheter to gradually form a biofilm that is difficult to remove, which becomes a secondary infection source and aggravates the severity of infection.
-Therefore, in patients with clinically diagnosed bloodstream infections, when anti-infective drug therapy fails, the possibility of catheter-associated bacteremia should be considered.
+Therefore, we further analysed the clinical data of all patients infected with K. pneumoniae and found that the proportion of patients with deep venous catheterisation or retention catheterisation was much higher than that of patients without both operations, indicating that indwelling deep venous catheter or urinary catheter is an independent risk factor for bloodstream infection with K. pneumoniae[22].
+Long-term indwelling urethral catheter causes bloodstream infection likely due to the colonisation of K. pneumoniae in damaged urethral mucosa during intubation and its regular release into the blood[23].
+Whereas the central venous catheter provides a direct way for bacteria to invade into the bloodstream, inducing catheter-related bloodstream infection.
+Furthermore, because the catheter is left in the blood vessel, pathogenic bacteria in the blood can easily attach to the front end of the catheter to gradually form a biofilm that is difficult to remove, which becomes a secondary infection source and aggravates the severity of infection.
+Therefore, in patients with clinically diagnosed bloodstream infections, when anti-infective drug therapy fails, the possibility of catheter-associated bacteraemia should be considered.
 The ureter or central venous catheter should be removed timely.
-Other reports show that the use of antibiotics, especially cephalosporins and quinolones, is a risk factor for Klebsiella pneumoniae bloodstream infection[23,24].
-Besides, the total amount and days of antibiotic use were also found to be significantly associated with the development of Klebsiella pneumoniae infection[25].
+Other reports show that the use of antibiotics, especially cephalosporins and quinolones, is a risk factor for K. pneumoniae bloodstream infection[23,24].
+In addition, the total amount and days of antibiotic use were also found to be significantly associated with the development of K. pneumoniae infection[25].
 Hence, short-course antibiotics may be useful in reducing drug-resistant bacteria[26].

 There is a certain course of treatment with antibiotics, which should be administered on time once adopted to maintain sufficient concentration of drugs in patients to reduce the generation of drug-resistant strains[27,28].
 Some recent studies offer some hope for tackling bacterial resistance[29].
 Bacteriophages have many advantages over antibiotics in their use to treat and prevent infection by drug-resistant bacteria.
 Their therapeutic effects are significantly different from those of antibiotics, making them still sensitive to multidrug-resistant bacteria[30].
 Therefore, phages are currently seen as a potential effective treatment for many multidrug-resistant bacteria[31].
 However, at the present stage, it is still of great significance to strengthen the pathogenic examination and monitoring in the emergency department and understand the distribution and drug resistance trends of the prevalent strains, so as to guide the rational use of drugs, reduce the production of multidrug-resistant bacteria, reduce the hospital infection rate and improve the success rate of patient treatment.

-In summary, the pathogenic bacteria isolated from the emergency department were mainly Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans, with high detection rates of drug-resistant bacteria.
+In summary, the pathogenic bacteria isolated from the emergency department were mainly A. baumannii, S. aureus, K. pneumoniae, P. aeruginosa, E. coli, and C. albicans, with high detection rates of drug-resistant bacteria.
 When critically ill patients are admitted to the emergency department, initial antibiotic treatment should be selected empirically according to the distribution characteristics of bacteria in this area while bacteriological examination should be conducted on the clinical samples as soon as possible, and the later drug regimen should be adjusted timely according to the results of pathogen culture and drug sensitivity.
 For patients with extremely serious infections and life risk at any time, multi-drug regimens can be considered to achieve early control of the disease.

 Article Highlights